neondatabase/neon/README.md

 `/control_plane`:

 Local control plane.
-Functions to start, cofigure and stop pageserver and postgres instances running as a local processes.
+Functions to start, configure and stop pageserver and postgres instances running as a local processes.
 Intended to be used in integration tests and in CLI tools for local installations.

 `/zenith`